syncfusion-content/maui-docs/MAUI/Parallax-View/migration.md

 </tr>
 </table>

 To make the migration easier, the most of the APIs from the Xamarin [SfParallaxView](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ParallaxView.SfParallaxView.html) were kept in the .NET MAUI [SfParallaxView]().
-Currently, most of the features have been added in the [SfParallaxView](), but only a few are pending in the .NET MAUI along with some limitations.
 Please refer to the following details and the API migration information available below.

 ## Initialize control